InfraSIM/docs/README.md

 ## Push change to online docs

    you don't need to do anything.
-After your Pull Request gets merged into "docs" repository, CI(Continous Intergration) will push and update the online docs(http://infrasim.readthedocs.org) for you .
+After your Pull Request gets merged into "docs" repository, CI(Continous Intergration) will push and update the online docs(http://infrasim.readthedocs.org) for you.